tc-hib/go-winres/README.md

         * Language ID (e.g. `"0409"` for en-US)
             * Actual resource: a filename or a json structure

-Standard resource type can be found [there](https://docs.microsoft.com/en-us/windows/win32/menurc/resource-types).
+Standard resource types can be found [there](https://docs.microsoft.com/en-us/windows/win32/menurc/resource-types).
 But please never use `RT_ICON` or `RT_CURSOR`.
 Use `RT_GROUP_ICON` and `RT_GROUP_CURSOR` instead.

 ### Icon JSON